keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 weight: 1
 ---

-A LaTeX/Overleaf tutorial in written format!
+A LaTeX/Overleaf short tutorial in written format!

 This is a written version of a workshop I am giving for **Emerging Scholars in Educational and Learning Sciences** conference (University of Helsinki) on 24th of October 2025.

-# What you'll need for this practice
+# What you'll need for this exercise
 1. Create an account in [Overleaf](https://www.overleaf.com/)
 2. Open [Elsevier's template](https://www.overleaf.com/latex/templates/elsevier-article-elsarticle-template/vdzfjgjbckgz) and start learning by doing!
     - you can find the template in Overleaf following these images, but you could also google it and get it straight away